 Child Custody and Visitation Evaluations and Assessments

 In contested physical custody cases or visitation disputes, the Circuit Court for Montgomery County, Maryland, may refer the case to the Court Evaluators Office to conduct a custody or visitation evaluation or assessment.
 This referral is usually made at the Scheduling Hearing, and the parties are directed to the Court Evaluators Office at Family Division Services for a brief intake following the Scheduling Hearing.
 Custody evaluations and assessments are to assist the Court and the parties to reach an appropriate resolution regarding the physical care, custody, and/or visitation schedule for a child.
 All evaluations and/or assessments are undertaken solely by order of the Court.
 Evaluations and assessments are tailored to the requirements of each case.
 In most cases interviews will be conducted with clients either in their home or in the Office of the Court Evaluator, or both.
 Children will be interviewed or observed, as is age appropriate.
 In evaluations, schools, mental health professionals, other county agencies and references are contacted.
-An oral presentation will be made by the evaluator in open court at a Settlement/Status Hearing, and a written report is then provided to the Court five days before trial if the case does not settle.
+The evaluator will provide oral testimony in open court at a Settlement/Status Hearing, and a transcript of that proceeding is the official record of that testimony.
 More limited evaluations in child custody matters are termed assessments.
 In assessments, the Evaluator will not interview third party collateral references, but the Evaluator may obtain a school report.
 An oral report of assessment is made in open court at a Settlement/Status Hearing and the parties may order a transcript of the oral report for use at trial.
-A description of the general protocol and procedures of the evaluation or assessment performed by court custody evaluators is provided below, and even more fully described in Custody Evaluations and Custody Assessments.
+A description of the general protocol and procedures of the evaluation or assessment performed by court custody evaluators is provided below.
 If the parties have been referred to Child Custody Mediation, the Evaluators typically wait until the mediation process has been completed before actively pursuing the evaluation.
 This approach preserves court resources in the event the parties have resolved their issues through mediation.

 OUTLINE OF THE PROCEDURES IN A COURT-ORDERED CUSTODY/VISITATION EVALUATION CIRCUIT COURT FOR MONTGOMERY COUNTY, MARYLAND